JAremko/docker-emacs/README.md

 [![http://i.imgur.com/RB46TA9.jpg](http://i.imgur.com/PCpbVg0.jpg)](http://i.imgur.com/RB46TA9.jpg)

 ### Why?
-  - Reap the benefit of Emacs and other GNU/Linux tools on Windows/MacOS machine
+  - Reap the benefit of Emacs and other GNU/Linux tools on Windows/MacOS machines
   - Use https://hub.docker.com/ to auto-build your environment and store backups
-  - Work with the same development environment everywhere
+  - Build once and work with the same development environment everywhere
   - Run untrusted/risky code in the tunable sandbox with CPU/network/disk quotas if needed
   - Try new tools, perform destructive experiment and roll back changes when something goes wrong
   - Share your setup with others or extend someone else's builds